 frontman Sully Erna

-has started training to run the Rock 'N' Roll Marathon
+has been forced to pull out of the Rock 'N' Roll Marathon

-, which is scheduled to take place November 11 in San Antonio, Texas.
-He has taken to his official Facebook
+after sustaining an unspecified injury.
+The event is scheduled to take place on November 11 in San Antonio, Texas.

 The Rock 'N' Roll Marathon

 series is a collection of road running events owned and operated by Competitor Group, Inc.

 The series is known for lining race routes with live bands, cheerleaders and themed water stations.Rock 'N' Roll Marathon

 started as a single race in 1998, and is now said to be the "world's largest running series," with a global tour schedule of 27 events in 2012.
 GODSMACK